-Affiliate Marketing for beginners or pros, has become a world-renowned tactic to generate online revenues through driving sales.
-It’s not the same old-school tactic, but affiliate marketing has been effective for brands and affiliate marketers alike.
+Affiliate Marketing for beginners or pros has become a world-renowned tactic to generate online revenues through driving sales.
+It’s not the same old-school tactic, but it has been effective for brands and marketers alike.
 And here are some proofs:

-- According to eMarketer, Affiliate marketing spending would reach $6.82 billion by the year 2020, in the United States only.
+- According to eMarketer, Affiliate marketing spending has reached $6.82 billion in 2020, in the United States only.

-- Among retailers, affiliate market spending is about 7.5% of total digital expenditure.
+- Among retailers, affiliate marketing spending is about 7.5% of total digital expenditure.

 - Product manufacturer and Seller